nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - Credits

 #### How it is implemented
-User input command -> Get flag with ArgumentMultimap#preamble -> based on the flag, sort the list of modules into a treemap where the keys are the valid flag values and the values are list of sorted modules -> Send to GUI to display sorted modules
+When the user inputs the `sort` command with the flag as parameter, the input will be parsed and the flag will be retrieved with `ArgumentMultimap#preamble()`.
+As the command is executed, the list will be sorted into a treemap according to the flag.
+Once sorted, the GUI is able to display the sorted modules.

 #### Parsing user input
 1. The user input `sort` command